peter-evans/kdef/docs/docs/def/acl.md

     The type of the resource that ACL entries will be applied to.
     Must be one of `topic`, `group`, `cluster`, `transactional_id`, `delegation_token`.

+- **labels** (map[string]string)

+    Labels are key-value pairs associated with the definition.

+    Labels are not directly used by kdef and have no remote state.
+    They are purely for the purposes of storing meaningful attributes with the definition that would be relevant to users.

 ## Spec

 - **acls** ([][ACLEntryGroup](#aclentrygroup))